Tom O'Brien (American football)

-Thomas P. O'Brien (born October 5, 1948) is a former American football coach and player.
-He served as the head football coach at Boston College from 1997 to 2006 and North Carolina State University from 2007 to 2012, compiling a career college football coach record of 115 wins and 80 losses.
+Thomas P. O’Brien, Jr. (born October 5, 1948), is a former American college football coach and player.
+He served as the head football coach at Boston College from 1997 to 2006 and North Carolina State University from 2007 to 2012, compiling a career college football head coaching record of 115 wins and 80 losses.

+Early life and education

+O'Brien was born in Cincinnati, Ohio.
+He played football and baseball at St. Xavier High School, from which he graduated in 1966.
+O'Brien earned an appointment to the United States Naval Academy, where he was a three-year starter at defensive end for the Midshipmen from 1968 to 1970.
+He graduated from the Naval Academy in 1971 with a bachelor of science degree in management.

 Early career

-O'Brien earned an appointment to the United States Naval Academy, where he was a three-year starter at defensive end for the Midshipmen from 1968 to 1970.
-After graduating from the Naval Academy in 1971 with a bachelor of science degree in management, O'Brien served nine years in the Marines.
+After graduation, O'Brien served nine years in the Marines.
 During this time he began coaching as an assistant for Navy's plebe (freshman) team, then served at the Marine base in Quantico, Virginia, as well as tours of duty in California and Japan.
 O'Brien reached the rank of major in the Marine Corps Reserve.

 In 1975, O'Brien returned to Navy and joined the staff of George Welsh, coaching tackles and tight ends.
 When Welsh became head coach at the University of Virginia in 1982, O'Brien joined his staff, where he remained for 15 years.
 During this period Virginia had 10 consecutive winning seasons and a share of two conference championships.
 O’Brien served as offensive coordinator in his final six seasons and consistently ran one of the top offenses in the Atlantic Coast Conference.